Dj-Codeman/sact/README.md

-# rhun - simple sudo in rust
+# SACT (superuser act) ## A work in progress
+## A fork of rhun

-rhun is a simple alternative to sudo / doas.
-It is written in rust, accepts no command line flags and does not have a configuration file (the source code is the configuration). check src/config.rs to configure it. and run `make install` to install it.
+SACT is a alternative to sudo / doas.
+It is written in rust, accepts no command line flags and it's config data will be encrypted.
+The configs will have to be edited by uid 0.
-You should not install it from crates.io because you would have no way of configuring it.
+Running `make install` will install it, Running `sact initialize` will run the config editor for the first user.